dhramijo/pokemon-shakespearean-description/README.md

     enow accuracy to strike exsufflicate cans from a distance of ov'r 160 feet."
 }
 ```
-### Pokemon
+### Pokemons

-You can find your favourite pokemon here: https://pokeapi.co/api/v2/pokemon
+You can find your favourite Pokemon here: https://pokeapi.co/api/v2/pokemon

 ## How to run the program

-1. Create a folder where to downloand the project and inside it run the below commands:
+1. Create a folder where to download the project and inside it run the below commands:

    - $ git clone https://github.com/dhramijo/pokemon-shakespearean-description.git